 This year, I hope to finally get through the worst of it.
 So, writing this now, even though you’re probably beyond the reach of any words of mine, as a way hopefully releasing it.

-I may have been six-years-old, but it was my first time alone in the dentist office, and I was scared.
+I may have been six-years-old, but it was my first time alone in the emergency dentist in Perth, and I was scared.
 But it wasn’t until I saw the dental instruments that I got really scared.
 I’d seen them all before, of course, and I knew what they were.
 I was still scared.
 The thought of you poking around in my mouth with some of those sharp instruments frightened me.

 I started crying, and calling for my mom.
 You sat down and started preparing to work on my mouth.
 Then I really started crying and yelling for her.
 I don’t remember when the dental hygienist left, but by that point she had stepped out of the room .